slds-lmu/tsclassification/README.md

 # TSClassification

-A large number of time-series classifiers have been implemented in Java bei Bagnall et al. (2018) for the benchmark study **The Great Time Series Classification Bake Off**.
+A large number of time-series classifiers have been implemented in Java for the benchmark study **The Great Time Series Classification Bake Off (Bagnall et al. (2018))**.

-The R-package **TSClassification** interfaces an adapted version of implementations provided by Bagnall et al. (2018), in order to make algorithms available to a wider audience.
+The R-package **TSClassification** interfaces an adapted version of implementations provided by Bagnall et al. (2018), in order to make implemented algorithms available for general machine learning purposes.

 ## Installation